 Operates Tuesday, Thursday & Saturday only.

-The Dandenong Ranges, known to the locals as the Dandenongs, are beautiful low mountain ranges just 35kms east of Melbourne.
-At their peak, they rise to more than 630 metres and are cloaked in lush rainforests of Mountain Ash trees (the tallest flowering plant in the world), waterfalls, rolling hills and steep valleys.
+The Dandenong Ranges, known to the locals as the Dandenongs, are beautiful low mountain ranges just 21 miles east of Melbourne.
+At their peak, they rise to more than 2,066 feet and are cloaked in lush rainforests of Mountain Ash trees (the tallest flowering plant in the world), waterfalls, rolling hills and steep valleys.
 The region is home to the famous Puffing Billy Railway, numerous art and craft stores and cafes offering delicious homemade produce.

 From Gembrook you will then be on your way to the lovely little village of Sassafras.
 You’ll be travelling through thick rainforest that is home to all sorts of wildlife, so keep an eye out for Lyre Birds and Wallabies.
 Once in Sassafras you can take your time to explore the delightful antique and craft shops dotted throughout the village.
 You might even find a little something to take home with you.